Making Money on the Move: How to Make Money While You Travel

-A digital nomad typically consists of anywhere between one and six months spent in a foreign country, working online.
-Essentially, if you’re working remotely and constantly on the move, congratulations, you are a digital nomad.
+A digital nomad typically consists of someone who spends between one and six months working online in a foreign country.
+Essentially, you’re a digital nomad if you work remotely and are constantly on the move; congratulations!

 Why Live This Kind of Life?